 The promise of parity remains unfulfilled.
-Although the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act became law nearly 16 years ago, Americans have yet to see full parity between behavioral and physical healthcare.
+Although the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act became law more than 16 years ago, Americans have yet to see full parity between behavioral and physical healthcare.
 As one example, Medicare Advantage plans are exempted from this vital parity law.
-Further, the Wit v.
-United Behavioral Health case shows that the nation's health plans continue to use substandard MH and SUD treatment criteria to deny medically necessary care.
+NABH will continue to support policies that support true parity in benefits, access and payment.

-NABH's Managed Care Committee is harnessing the nationwide footprint of NABH's membership to identify the scope of parity challenges, detail how the lack of true parity harms those most in need of treatment, and develop practical solutions to remedy this unjustifiable crisis.
+NABH's Managed Care Committee is harnessing the nationwide footprint of NABH's membership to identify the scope of parity challenges, detail how the lack of true parity harms those most in need of treatment and develop practical solutions to remedy this unjustifiable crisis.

-NABH supports legislation to provide civil monetary penalty authority and increased appropriations to the U.S. Labor Department to improve enforcing parity requirements.
+NABH supports legislation to provide civil monetary penalty authority and increased appropriations to the U.S. Department of Labor to improve enforcing parity requirements.